Best Head Torch for Work

 Professions that may benefit from the use of a head torch include mechanic, plumber, house clearance, house restorer, fishermen (and by extension anyone who works on a boat), electrician and outdoor security guard.

-Essentially anybody who works with their hands and does so either at night or in the dark will find a head torch to be very useful indeed
+Essentially anybody who works with their hands and does so either at night or in the dark will find the Best Head Torch for Work to be very useful indeed

-Security work is one of the key fields that make use of head torches, as the ability to go ‘hands free’ is often very important.
+SIA Security work is one of the key fields that make use of most head torches, as the ability to go ‘hands free’ is often very important.

 Head torches also make checking IDs or searching festival sites a good deal easier.